Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining: Introduction

 To address the problem of ensuring dependability in the presence of unexpected events possibly corrupting ERTMS/ETCS L2 control flow, we propose an approach for run-time monitoring and anomaly detection through process mining, which encompasses a set of explainable algorithms to model the so-called normative behavior (i.e., process discovery), and to check any deviations during system operation (i.e., conformance checking) \cite{aalst2022pmhb}.
-In fact, process mining allows: \begin{itemize} \item Monitoring the execution of ERTMS/ETCS L2 procedures under normal conditions and modeling their behavior through process discovery; \item Collecting run-time control-flow of ERTMS/ETCS L2 and checking execution correctness against the normative model through conformance checking. \end{itemize}
+In fact, process mining allows: \begin{itemize} \item Modeling the execution of ERTMS/ETCS L2 procedures under normal conditions through process discovery; \item Collecting run-time ERTMS/ETCS L2 control-flow and checking execution correctness against the normative execution model through conformance checking. \end{itemize}

-Such an approach enables resilience to changes and uncertainties as it combines data-driven insights with model-based analyses, taking concrete steps toward the development of an explainable run-time monitor that learns from actual system operation.